 - hypoplastic maxilla

 Adenoid facies is also typical of recurrent upper respiratory tract allergies.
-It is diagnostic features are:
+Its diagnostic features are:

-- Dennie`s lines, which are horizontal creases under both lower eyelids (first described by the American physician Charlies Dennie)
+- Dennie's lines: horizontal creases under the lower eyelids (first described by the American physician Charlies Dennie)

-- a nasal pleat, which is the horizontal crease just above the tip of the nose produced by the recurrent upward wiping of nasal secretions
+- a nasal pleat: the horizontal crease just above the tip of the nose produced by the recurrent upward wiping of nasal secretions

 - 1. Hawke, Michael.
 1997.
 Diagnostic handbook of otorhinolaryngology.
 CRC Press.
 King, Hueston C. 2004.
 Allergy in ENT practice.
 Thieme.
 Lee, Keat Jin.
 2002.
 Essential otolaryngology.
 McGraw-Hill Professional.